nitishraju/fullstackopen-part4/README.md

 ## In this repo:

-Part 4 of the course covers testing and user authentication/authorization.
+Part 4 of the course covers testing using Jest and user authentication/authorization.

 This code contains a Node.js app that integrates these techniques.